-Socially conscious celebrities are joining the fight against climate change, bringing awareness to citizens in documentaries, promoting renewable energy solutions and encouraging fans to get involved.
+Many socially conscious celebrities are joining the fight against climate change, driving awareness in documentaries, promoting renewable energy solutions and encouraging their fans to get involved.
 We are grateful for the contributions of public figures who work with us to help the planet.

 The founder of Home Energy Club and Get Green Energy, and publisher of content on the sites, Frank Eakin, has a successful history in energy, publishing and entertainment, and has worked on projects with many entertainment and sports stars.
 Eakin uses his energy platforms to help initiate mass adoption of green energy to combat CO2 emissions, and to encourage Texas consumers to reduce their personal carbon output.
 Eakin’s working with oil companies in digital marketing to help them transition to renewable energy.

 Below is a list of six influential celebrities who deserve a tribute for the part they play in protecting Earth for future generations.

 Brad Pitt is a cause-driven actor and producer who invests his time and money in environmental projects.
 In 2007, he founded the Make It Right Foundation to assist in the environmentally-friendly rebuilding of New Orleans after Hurricane Katrina, one of the most catastrophic hurricanes in American history.
 The storm’s intensity was attributed to climate change and Pitt invested heavily in renewable solar energy.
 He is a longtime supporter of green energy initiatives.

 Frank’s movie tie-in production company worked with Pitt’s production company, Plan B, on another important cause-related project.
 It was the movie, “12 Years a Slave”, which won the Academy Award for Best Picture, and was based on the book that was the lifetime project of Dr. Sue Eakin, Frank’s mother.